 Since $\sup_{\Omega} |X| < +\infty $, by the generalized maximum principle, there exists a sequence $\{z_k\}$ such that

-which implies $|X|=0$.
-This concludes that $g$ is K\"ahler-Einstein. \end{proof} \begin{remark} It is important to note that the assumption that $X^{\mathfrak{b}}$ is closed does not mean that $X$ is a gradient vector field of some potential functions.
-In the special case of the gradient K\"ahler-Ricci soliton, we can apply the generalized maximum principle to the PDE
+which forces $|X|=0$.
+Therefore, $g$ is K\"ahler-Einstein. \end{proof} \begin{remark} Note that the assumption that $X^{\mathfrak{b}}$ is closed does not imply that $X$ is the gradient of a potential function.
+In the case of a gradient K\"ahler-Ricci soliton, one can apply the generalized maximum principle to the PDE

-of the potential function $f$, to show that $f=0$.
-The fact that $\sup_\Omega f < +\infty$ can be obtained by using a similar argument. \end{remark}
+for the potential function $f$, to deduce that $f=0$, using the boundedness of $f$. \end{remark}